codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 alt="Codefresh installation settings"
 %}

+Make sure that you note down the namespace you used, at it becomes important later on inside the Codefresh UI.
-Once you set everything click the *Deploy* button and wait some minutes for the installation to take place
+Once you set everything click the *Deploy* button and wait some minutes for the installation to take place.

 {% include image.html
 lightbox="true"